 Graduate Credential Programs

-Center X’s Principal Leadership Institute (PLI) prepares educators to be social justice leaders and offers both a Master of Education degree and a Tier One Administrative Credential.
+Center X’s Principal Leadership Institute (PLI) prepares educators to be social justice leaders and offers both a Master of Education degree and a Preliminary Administrative Credential.
 Students engage in 15 months of course work and field-based learning experiences, culminating in a master’s project that demonstrates candidates’ competency to be transformative instructional leaders.

-Professional Development Initiatives
+Professional Development Initiatives & Projects

 Center X engages thousands of practicing and accomplished educators through a portfolio of professional development opportunities including: